jfhbrook/susitna/adrs/007-type-semantics.md

 ## Decision

-Matanuska BASIC will implement behavior very similar to Python:
+Matanuska BASIC will implement behavior very similar to Python.

+Note that array behavior is considered out of scope for this ADR, though their behavior will likely be consistent with strings.

+### Casting

-1. Casts between booleans, integers and floats will behave the same way as Python.
+Casts between booleans, integers and floats will behave the same way as Python.
 This behavior is consistent across all three languages discussed, and is non-controversial.

-2. Numerical values will not be implicitly cast to strings.
+Numerical values will not be implicitly cast to strings.
 This behavior causes a lot of confusion in JavaScript, and not allowing it is also consistent with MSX BASIC.

-3. Strings will support concatenation with the `+` operator, and comparison by lexicographical sort order.
-There's no particularly good reason *not* to support this operator, and JavaScript already implements the right sort order for strings.
+### Conversion

+Conversions will implement the same internal API as casts, but the specific rules are out of scope for this ADR.

+### Truthiness and Falsiness

-4. Non-zero number-like values and non-empty strings will be treated as truthy.
+Non-zero number-like values and non-empty strings will be treated as truthy.
 Zero number-like values, empty strings and `nil` will be treated as falsey.

-Array behavior is considered out of scope for this ADR, though their behavior will likely be consistent with strings.
+In other words, truthiness and falsiness will follow rules similar to Python.

+### Casting Rules in Binary Operations

+Binary arithmetic operations will implement type precedence in the following order, from least to greatest:

+1. Booleans
+2. Integers
+3. Reals
+4. Strings
+5. All other types

+Binary operations will find the type with the highest precedence, cast the lower precedence operand to that type, and then execute the operation against similar types.

+This has less flexibility than a full matrix between types and casts, but it should be much easier to reason about without causing too many edge cases.

+### Allowed Binary Operations

+Most binary arithmetic operations are allowed for booleans, integers and reals.
+Addition (`+`) is allowed for string as a concatenation operator, but other operations are (for now) invalid.

+### Dissimmilar Types in Comparison Operations

+For `==` and `<>`, dissimilar types will be considered unequal.
+For all other comparison operators, comparisons between dissimilar types will be considered invalid.

+### Comparison Sort Order

+Strings will support lexicographical sorting.
+This is consistent with Python and JavaScript.